 Joint Legal Custody

-When two parents have joint legal custody of a child, the two parents must make decisions together.
-Before a court will order joint legal custody, it will first determine what is in the best interest of the child.
+When parents have joint legal custody of a child, the parents must make decisions together.
+Most parents are granted joint legal custody of their children.
 Here are some things a court will look at to determine if joint legal custody is appropriate:

 - Whether joint legal custody will be in the best interest of the child;